 St Declan’s Way

 St Declan’s Way is an ancient pilgrimage route in Ireland that follows in the footsteps of St Declan of Ardmore.
-Spanning over 100km, the trail connects Cashel in County Tipperary to the coastal town of Ardmore in County Waterford.
+The trail spans over 100km and connects Cashel in County Tipperary to the coastal town of Ardmore in County Waterford.

 Overview of the Route

 The route starts in Cashel, a historic town known for the Rock of Cashel and its medieval buildings.
-From here, the trail heads south through the lush Irish countryside, passing through small villages and ruins along the way.
+From here, the trail heads south through the lush Irish countryside, passing through small villages and ruins.
 Highlights include:

 The landscape varies from rolling farmland to forest paths and open mountain ridges.
 Much of the trail follows quiet country roads, making it ideal for walking.
 The total length is around 115km and can be completed in 4-5 days.